keithelder/escape-room/may24/README.md

-# Rocket Exchange Escape Room
+# Escape Room May

 ## Description

-Rocket Exchange Escape Room is a game where up to 4 team members are locked in an area.
+Escape Room is a game where up to 4 team members are locked in an area.
 The only way to "escape" is to code their way out.

 ## The Challenges